How do you end your work week?

 So, why do we fear such a powerful tool like feedback?
 According to Ken Blanchard, the main reasons people resist giving feedback are:

-Employee reporting gives feedback and makes people feel valued.
+Employee review gives feedback and makes people feel valued.
 Making use of the feedback loops, combining it with some simple tactics and we have a winning strategy towards happier teams.

 1. Make it timely